radius-project/docs/holding-pen/howto-aws-s3/index.md

 This how-to guide will show you:

-- How to model an AWS Dynamo DB table in Bicep
+- How to model an AWS S3 resource in Bicep
-- How to deploy an AWS resource in Radius
+- How to use a sample application to interact with AWS S3 bucket

+   {{< image src="s3appdiagram.png" alt="Screenshot of the sample application to interact with s3 bucket " width=400 >}}

 ## Prerequisites